Doner kebab: Health concerns

-Health concerns regarding döner kebab, including the hygiene involved in overnight storage and re-heating of partially cooked meat, its quality, as well as high salt, fat, and calorie levels, have been reported in the media.
-Some investigations have found poor-quality ingredients in döner kebab meat, or meat types other than what was advertised.
+Health concerns regarding doner kebab, including the hygiene involved in overnight storage and re-heating of partially cooked meat, its quality, as well as high salt, fat, and calorie levels, have been reported in the media.
+Some investigations have found poor-quality ingredients in doner kebab meat, or meat types other than what was advertised.
 Food safety regulations in most developed countries address the dangers of bacteria in undercooked meat of all kinds sold to the public.
-Some have guidelines specific to döner kebab handling and preparation.
+Some have guidelines specific to doner kebab handling and preparation.
 Following several outbreaks of E. coli food poisoning, the Canadian government in 2008 introduced a number of recommendations, including that the meat should be cooked a second time after being sliced from the rotisserie.
-In Germany, any döner kebab meat placed onto the rotisserie must be sold the same day.
-It is a violation of health regulations to freeze partially cooked meat for sale at a later date.
+In Germany, any doner kebab meat placed onto the rotisserie must be sold the same day.
+It is a violation of German health regulations to freeze partially cooked meat for sale at a later date.